Harvey Keitel built a career out of dangerous intensity, but the intensity was never the whole point.

 Brooklyn, the Marines, and the Method all stayed in the work

 Britannica's biography gives the basic outline.
 Keitel was born in Brooklyn in 1939, served in the U.S. Marine Corps, then studied at the Actors Studio before making his film debut in Martin Scorsese's Who's That Knocking at My Door?
 The old archived post noticed the long resume.
-The real through line is temperament.
+The stronger through line is temperament.

 Keitel did not come into movies as a polished leading man.
 He came in with a face and a presence that suggested experience had already happened to him.
 In a 1993 interview reprinted by Sight and Sound, he described the Marines and his later acting training as connected ways of learning how to move through fear.
 That seriousness never left him.
 Even when the material around him was lurid or violent, he approached the role as a search.